metamageia/notes.gagelara/content/metamageia/articles WIP/My Cloud Resume Challenge.md

 - Created a terraform bootstrap with a [[AWS DynamoDB]] table & S3 bucket for
 - Terraformed CloudFront and OAC

+Recap: Managed to get pretty comfortable with the Terraform workflow and starting to learn HCL.
+Set up a basic GitOps workflow for deploying to AWS

 ---

 Todo